 Integrating Ansible with env0 revolutionizes infrastructure management by combining Ansible’s powerful automation capabilities with env0’s advanced orchestration and collaboration features.
 This integration simplifies workflows, reduces manual effort, and enhances governance.

-1. Effortless automation: Instead of manually running Ansible commands through the CLI, env0 allows you to directly define and manage environments.
-This streamlines the deployment process, reducing errors and improving consistency.
+1. Automated execution: Instead of manually running Ansible commands through the CLI, env0 allows you to directly define and manage environments.
+This reduces errors and improves consistency, reducing errors and improving consistency.

-2. Seamless template management: Use env0 to create and manage environments based on Ansible templates.
+2. Template management: Use env0 to create and manage environments based on Ansible templates.
 These templates can specify the Ansible version, SSH keys, and other configurations, ensuring that your deployments adhere to organizational standards.

 3. Enhanced GitHub integration: Link your env0 environments to your GitHub repository.
 By specifying the folder where your Ansible playbooks reside, env0 ensures that your scripts and configurations are always accessible and up-to-date.

-4. Simplified variable handling: With env0, defining and managing environment variables like [.code]ANSIBLE_CLI_inventory[.code] becomes straightforward.
+4. Simplified variable handling: With env0, defining and managing environment variables like ANSIBLE_CLI_inventory becomes straightforward.
 This enables Ansible to dynamically locate and utilize the correct inventory files for deployments.

 5. Automated execution: Once an environment is initiated, env0 handles the entire process: cloning the repository, setting up the working directory, loading variables, and executing the playbooks.
-This eliminates repetitive tasks and accelerates deployment cycles.
+This removes manual steps from deployment cycles.

 6. Governance and collaboration: env0’s built-in RBAC and OPA policy support ensures that deployments remain secure and compliant.
 Team members can collaborate efficiently with clear access controls and activity tracking.